mozilla-b2g/gaia/README.md

 Features available:
   - Automatic pull request to bugzilla attachment linking.
-  - Automatic landing, on green integration run, with a R+ from a suggested reviewer and checkin-needed keyword.
+  - Automatic landing, on green integration run, with a R+ from a suggested reviewer and the autoland keyword.
   - Comments in the bug with the landed commit, and marks the bug as fixed.
   - Validates pull request title and commit message formats.
   - Currently only runs a subset of the gaia CI tests which are stable on taskcluster.
-Ensure you have a green gaia-try run before adding checkin-needed.
+Ensure you have a green gaia-try run before adding the autoland keyword.
   - See more at: https://github.com/mozilla/autolander [The Autolander guide on MDN](https://developer.mozilla.org/en-US/Firefox_OS/Developing_Gaia/Submitting_a_Gaia_patch#Easy_patch_submission_with_Autolander)